 The “reality” of motherhood is brought to a whole new level when the hospital bags are packed and ready to go.
-I recall making list after list and going through pinterest for everything I’d need to feel at ease in the hospital.
-I remember glancing over at Bruno after the bags were packed and thought to myself how weird it was that we were going to meet our little child.
-We made a human, and she was ready to arrive as a part of this wacky family.
+I recall making list after list and going through Pinterest for everything I’d need to feel at ease in the hospital.

-When I had everything, I spread everything out on the bed and sorted it into three bags: mama’s bag, father’s baby bag, and baby girl’s bag.
+When I had everything, I spread hospital bag essentials on the bed and sorted them into three bags: mama’s bag, father’s baby bag, and baby girl’s bag.
 I used Ziploc bags to arrange and compartmentalize my belongings so I didn’t have to rummage through them to get what I needed.
-At the bottom of this page, you’ll find a c section hospital bag checklist that covers everything you’ll need for the new mom, dad, and infant.

 C-Section Hospital Bag Checklist

-Wallet: You’ll need your driver’s licence and insurance card first and foremost.
+Wallet: You’ll need your driver’s license and insurance card first and foremost so don’t forget to add them to your c section hospital bag list.
 Now is an excellent opportunity to pre-register for your delivery if you haven’t already.

 Nursing Robe: You’ll probably spend 2-3 nights in the hospital after a c-section.
 This means that your comfort must be your top concern.
 Two essentials are a nursing robe and a warm cardigan.
 You’ll be able to breastfeed while visitors come and go, and your incision checks will be easy and open.

-Compression Band: THIS was by far the most mentioned of all the things you people stated!
+Compression Band: THIS was by far the most mentioned of all the things you people stated for a planned c-section!
 After your c-section, these compression bands are a godsend!
 They also provide you with several advantages, such as improved healing, improved posture, and relief from back discomfort.
 They could also be covered by your insurance, so make sure to double-check before you buy one!

 Gown: If you’re nursing, you’ll be nursing all the time.
 I packed a robe, a nursing tank, and two nursing bras with me, and I used them all.
 You’ll start walking to the restroom on the second day, and the gown will make it much simpler to move around.
 Darker colors might be better because this isn’t a pleasant scenario, yet polka dots are feminine and charming!

-Chapstick: Your lips will be dry after delivery, so it will help you feel better.
+Chapstick: Your lips will be dry after delivery, so lip balm is a good idea.

-Mug or Yeti: Only drinks and ice are permitted on the first night.
+Mug or Yeti: Only drinks and ice are permitted on the first night of a cesarean section.
 Your water will stay cold, and your broth will stay hot, thanks to a yeti.
 My Yeti is, without a doubt, my best mom life hack.
-When I was pregnant, I always had ice, and now I put hot water in it to reheat her bottles when we’re out and about.
+You can use it to heat baby bottles after you bring the baby home.

 Slippers: Whatever non-slip surface you have should suffice.
 Hospitals are quite tough on this.
 You’ll want them to be easy to put on.
 Nothing that requires you to bend over to put on – that will be challenging.
 You’ll also want to bring your $2 Old Navy flip-flops.
-Mostly for showering and taking your first walk.
+Mostly for showering and taking your first walk after a c-section delivery.

-Toiletries: Pick up a toiletry kit from your local Walmart or Target to ensure you don’t forget anything and to make packing easier.
+Toiletries: Pick up a toiletry kit from your local Walmart or Target to ensure you don’t forget anything and to make packing easier for your major abdominal surgery.

-Nursing Pillow: Optional, as they do have pillows at the hospital believe it or not, but they are very soft and you’ll need about 5 of them to prop your baby up properly to feed.
+Breastfeeding Pillow: Optional, as they do have pillows at the hospital believe it or not, but they are very soft and you’ll need about 5 of them to prop your baby up properly to feed.
 Bring your own pillow and make your breastfeeding journey easier from the start.
+But you can use hospital pillows if you forget yours.

 What To Put Into Dads Bag

 Clothes: T-shirts, boxers, socks, sweatpants, a sweatshirt, a quarter-zip jumper, jeans, and slip-on sandals are all good choices.
+Make sure to bring a few changes of clothes.
 Purchase a separate toiletry bag for him as well as some breath mints.

 Food: Food is huge!
-You don’t want him to have to leave the hospital to have dinner or get snacks while you’re in labour.
+You don’t want him to have to leave the hospital to have dinner or get snacks while you’re in labor.
 You’ll need him by your side.
 Pack high-energy foods like beef jerky and granola bars.
+A box of chocolates is always a nice idea.

 Toiletries: Dad will want a toothbrush and some toothpaste at the very least.
 You never know if your hospital stay is going to get extended.
 Don’t forget deodorant.